its0v3r/Linux-MAC-Changer/README.md

 ## What is this script?

 This is a simple MAC address changer created for Linux systems.
+The code is fully commented for educational purposes.

 ## How to use?